ruffle-rs/ruffle/web/README.md

 For the compiler to be able to output WebAssembly, an additional target has to be added to it: `rustup target add wasm32-unknown-unknown`

+#### Java

+Follow the instructions [to install OpenJDK](https://openjdk.org/projects/jdk/19/) on your machine.

+We do not have a specific Java support policy.
+Any Java version that supports running the AS3 compiler should work.

 #### Node.js

 Follow the instructions to [install Node.js](https://nodejs.org/) on your machine.